 The Edmund Rice International Heritage Centre has a modern museum with many captivating features.
 This includes a multimedia tour of 18th century Waterford, complete with the sights, sounds and even smells of the city streets and dwellings.

-The Centre is based in Waterford City.
+The Centre is based in Barrack St. in Waterford City.
 Edmund Rice’s vision and action established an education system beginning in 1832 which is now widely spread among first and third world countries.

 A key feature of the heritage centre is the new chapel for pilgrimage and prayer, as well as housing Blessed Edmund Rice’s remains.
 The chapel overlooks the city of Waterford and incorporates the stained glass windows from the former Blessed Sacrament Chapel.